 Originally from London, England, Emily relocated to the U.S. in 2010 while working for a record label.
-After living in New York City for 5 years, she moved to Nashville, TN where she continues to focus on portrait and music photography.
+After 5 years in New York City, and 3 years in Nashville, she recently moved to Grand Rapids, MI, where she continues to focus on portrait, music and event photography.

 In addition to taking photographs, Emily curated the 100 Club Picture Show, a photo exhibition documenting the live shows that took place within London's legendary 100 Club over a 60 year period.
 This was a solo project and Emily spent 2 years researching, contacting photographers, editing, framing and hanging the show.